hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 In Finland they split classes in groups.
 In each group students work together and try to help each other.
 Same happens at Hacker School.
 Students self-organize themself into smaller groups by interests:
 SICP group, Machine Learning group, JavaScript learning group, Hardware group, Nand2Tetris group etc.
-Anyone can join as many group as he want (or work by herself/himself).
+Anyone can join as many group as she/he wants (or work by herself/himself).

 ## Teachers

 Teaching is very respectfull occupation in Finland.
 Only person with master degree can teach others.
 It's hard to become teacher.
-You have 10 people per place contests.
+Competition is big - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
 Best people can prepare even better next generation of students.

 Very similar approach is used in Hacker School.
 Facilitators are previous Hacker Schoolers.
 And they